 Hatching chicks can be as involved as you would like it to be for your class.
 It can be a simple experiment that is going on in the background of your normal classroom curriculum, or it can be a very involved experiment, focusing on biology, reproduction, anatomy, cell division, etc. It can also act as a hub in developing social skills such as working together to nurture the chicks, team building, organization, decision making, and leadership, (who’s in charge of what when it comes to hatching and care for the growing embryos).
 It is a wonderful example of hands-on learning in the classroom.

 The amount of involvement also depends on the age of the students who are participating.
-You could have them write papers, practice using the scientific method (the outcome of a hypothesis, theory, outcome etc.) It’s a great subject for observation journals with illustrations and charts, or for younger children you can do craft projects with feathers and construction paper.
+You could have them write papers, practice using the scientific method (the hypothesis, theory, outcome, etc.) It’s a great subject for observation journals with illustrations and charts, or for younger children you can do craft projects with feathers and construction paper.
 It’s a great topic for reports, essays, and art projects.
 It involves reproduction, anatomy, biology, cell division, and countless opportunities for related projects, reports, quizzes, essays, and art projects.

 What is involved?